Policy iteration for the deterministic control problems -- a viscosity approach: Setup and preliminary results

-\quad Next we show that $v_0^h$ is Lipschitz continuous with Lipschitz constant independent of $h$ when $T$ is sufficiently small depending only on the assumption (A1) (but not on $q$).
-The general result follows immediately by iterations.
-For simplicity of notations, write
+\quad Next we show that $v_0^h$ is Lipschitz continuous with Lipschitz constant independent of $h$ when $T=T_0$ is sufficiently small depending only on the Lipschitz norms of $c,f$ and $\alpha_0$ presented in assumptions (A1)--(A2).
+The general result for any $T>0$ follows immediately by iterations and shifting in time on $[0,T_0]$, $[T_0,2T_0]$, \ldots, to $[k T_0, (k+1)T_0]$ where $kT_0 < T \leq (k+1)T_0$ for some $k\in \mathbb N$.
+For simplicity of notation, write

 Then for $M:=2\|\nabla q\|_\infty+1$, define